ARU-Bioinf-IBDS/prac-A/README.md

 Note that the article discusses Juypter Notebooks using their original name "IPython Notebooks".
-I use Jupyter Notebook in my research, for instance including [a notebook containing data analysis and graph plotting ](https://doi.org/10.1107/S2059798318002541/ba5278sup3.html), as part of a
+I use Jupyter Notebook in my research, for instance including a (HTML version of a)
+[Jupyter notebook containing data analysis and graph plotting ](https://doi.org/10.1107/S2059798318002541/ba5278sup3.html), as part of a
 [research paper](https://doi.org/10.1107/S2059798318002541).